Skip to main content

 FromAllowed transitions

-confirmingbridging, swapping, delivering, completed, failed, refunded
+confirmingbridging, swapping, refunding, paused, delivering, completed, failed, expired, refunded

-bridgingswapping, delivering, completed, failed, refunded
+bridgingswapping, paused, delivering, completed, failed, refunded

-swappingawaiting_approval, bridging, delivering, completed, failed, refunded
+swappingawaiting_approval, paused, refunding, bridging, delivering, completed, failed, refunded

-awaiting_approvalprocessing, confirming, swapping, refunding, failed, refunded
+awaiting_approvalprocessing, confirming, swapping, refunding, paused, failed, refunded

-refundingrefunded, failed
+pausedprocessing, failed

-deliveringconfirming, completed, failed, refunded
+deliveringconfirming, paused, refunding, completed, failed, refunded

 completed(terminal)